-Competition on a global level is now not only for consumers, but also for financial and human resources.
-The expected appreciation of the Brazilian real, due to the country's economic and political stability, could lead to a drop in sales of games sold on international platforms, while at the same time allowing access to skilled labor, thus protecting Brazilian intellectual capital to some extent.
-One developer pointed out that in the long term the U.S. dollar is expected to gradually lose its strength as an international currency, opening up the market for distribution in other countries, without centralized localization in the marketplaces of the Global North.
+It was mentioned that privacy laws are already ha-Competition on a global level is now not only for conving an impact on the advertising industry and User sumers, but also for financial and human resources.
+The Acquisition, and that developers will have to adapt to this reality.
+On the other hand, two developers are expected appreciation of the Brazilian real, due to the reinforcing the use of AI and Analytics for User Accountry's economic and political stability, could lead to quisition. a drop in sales of games sold on international platforms, while at the same time allowing access to skilled labor, thus protecting Brazilian intellectual capital to some ex-13.2.2 International tent.
+One developer pointed out that in the long term the competitiveness U.S. dollar is expected to gradually lose its strength as an international currency, opening up the market for distribution in other countries, without centralized localization in the marketplaces of the Global North.
+It seems clear to the developers that, in the words of one of the respondents, "the market is reaching a more advanced level of sophistication.
+Shortly, the simple